 I keep a journal for me to look back on.
 Being able to look back is so powerful.
 My journals help me to see what I have overcome, remember how much goodness is in my life, and to see the strength in my own self that is easily dismissed.
 My simple life is a beautiful one full of ups and downs.
 I love remembering my own story.
 Time is so tricky and is such a great thief of memory.
 Journals, in all of their forms, cement memories a little more firmly.
 One day all we will have is our memories.

 I keep a journal for my posterity.
 I keep a journal for my kids, for my grandkids, and for heaven.
-I don’t know how many grandkids will care, but I know in my heart I am writing for someone.
+I don't know how many grandkids will care, but I know in my heart I am writing for someone.
 One day, something that I have written, will matter, to someone.
-I write for them and for that day.
+I write to them and for that day.

 I wanted to share a powerful journal entry in one of my kid's books.
 I was obviously touched when I wrote it but I had already forgotten about this day.
 Rereading it helps me to feel the day all over again.
 I wanted to share this with you.
 What powerful things, which might go unwritten in your life, will you forget?!